Solvency II: PRA Issues Consultation Paper on Modelling of Volatility Adjustment

 - use a full or partial model when determining the Solvency Capital Requirement (SCR) of their firms.

 The consultation is broken into two proposals.
-The first is the introduction of a new supervisory statement (SS) entitled ‘Solvency II: Internal models – volatility adjustment in the modelling of market risk and credit risk stresses.’
-The second proposal involves removing part of SS17/16, which is entitled ‘Solvency II: Internal models – assessment, model change and the role of non-executive directors.’
+The first is introducing a new supervisory statement (SS) entitled ‘Solvency II: Internal models – volatility adjustment in the modeling of market risk and credit risk stresses.’
+The second proposal involves removing part of SS17/16 entitled ‘Solvency II: Internal models – assessment, model change and the role of non-executive directors.’

 The SS draft aims to outline the PRA’s expectations of how firms apply the VA when calculating their SCR.
 In essence, the statement would permit firms to include a dynamic volatility adjustment (DVA) within an internal model when calculating SCR.